 Overview

-• Address: 18010 Brookpark Road,
+• Address: 18010 Brookpark Road

-• Budget: $16.5 million
+• Project budget: $16.5 million

 ADA upgrade for station

 The reconstruction will be fully ADA compliant and include upgrades to the existing tunnel, new elevator core, rail platform, and passenger waiting areas.
-The new design includes:
+The design includes:

 • Both the eastern and western entrances.